datkumar/code-journal/src/content/concepts/core/oop/constructor-and-types.md

 ## 2. Parameterized Constructor

-We declare some parameters inside constructor definition and the data members are initialized pased on the values of these parameters.
+We declare some parameters inside constructor definition and the data members are initialized passed on the values of these parameters.
 During object creation, we pass the appropriate respective arguments

 > We can call a particular constructor from inside another constructor, which is known as **Constructor Chaining**.
-However, the call to other constructor **must be the first instruction** within it
+However, the call to other constructor must be the **first instruction** within it

 When you define any constructor within the class, the default constructor provided by compiler is **not called** nor is there any automatic constructor chaining occuring during object creation.
 We have to explicitly define such beahviour